Wouldn’t it be great if there was an internationally recognized standard for corporate travel risk management?

 ISO 31030 provides clear and measurable guidelines for transportation, hotel and other travel needs that travel managers will be able to follow to ensure their executives are getting the safest possible options.
 It will facilitate budget flexibility as the organizations have a vested interested in complying with the ISO guidelines, as we will discuss later.

-The battle between EP professionals and travel managers is as old as time.
-More often than not, we are put in a less than ideal situation when it comes to travel risk management for our clients.
+The battle between Executive Protection and travel managers is as old as time.
+Often, we are put in a less than ideal situation when it comes to travel risk management for our clients.
 Many decisions regarding travel are made without our input and even if we are consulted, we often must compromise on our recommendations.
 The challenge has always been that EP is sometimes viewed as a necessary evil by some people in the organization.
 Something to be tolerated but not always facilitated in the manner we would choose.

 The introduction of the ISO 31030 guidelines should hopefully change this dynamic.
 Now it will not be just our voice calling for secure transportation or a properly vetted hotel but an internationally recognized and respected standard that will support our position.
 We will need to work with travel managers to help ensure the guidelines are being met by the organization and implemented as required.
 Once this happens, it will exponentially increase our ability to provide effective protection for our clients.